Texas wind projects proceed despite Pickens retreat

 A move by billionaire oil tycoon T. Boone Pickens to cut his order for wind turbines and to postpone construction of a huge wind farm in Texas isn't a sign that the appetite for wind electricity in the state has diminished, a wind advocate said.

-Texas, the No. 1 U.S. state in terms of wind, has about 9,000 megawatts of installed capacity, more than twice as much as the next state, according to the American Wind Energy Association.
+Texas, the No. 1 U.S. state in terms of wind energy production, has about 9,000 megawatts of installed capacity, more than twice as much as the next state, according to the American Wind Energy Association.

 Wind accounted for 6 percent of the electricity produced last year, according to the Electric Reliability Council of Texas (ERCOT), up from 4.6 percent in 2008 and well above an estimated 2 percent nationwide.

-"Wind in Texas has a remarkably strong future," said Paul Sadler, executive director of the Wind Coalition, based in Austin, Texas.
+"Wind in Texas has a remarkably strong future ahead," said Paul Sadler, executive director of the Wind Coalition, based in Austin, Texas.

 "We are taking unprecedented action to build (transmission) lines," Sadler said.
 "It will allow us to double our capacity when the lines get in place."

-Major power lines are needed to relieve congestion on the existing network that moves electricity from remote areas of West Texas, where wind resources are abundant, to large cities, like Dallas and San Antonio, that consume the most power.
+Major power lines are needed to relieve congestion on the existing network, where a shortage of transmission lines hampers moving electricity from remote areas of West Texas, where wind resources are abundant, to large cities, like Dallas and San Antonio, that consume the most power.

 Pickens cited the lack of transmission, low prices for competing natural gas and tight credit for scaling back his Texas wind plan.
 Instead, he will try to place his initial turbines in Minnesota and Canada when delivered in 2011.

-While those issues affect all wind developers nationwide, Pickens' project faced even more obstacles.
+While those issues affect all wind developers nationwide, as wind power loses its punch in some markets, Pickens' project faced even more obstacles.

 Initially, Pickens' plan for a 4,000-megawatt wind farm included construction of a costly private transmission line to connect his site the Texas Panhandle — an area outside the primary grid — with the ERCOT grid that delivers power to the state's major cities.